 How To File A Lawsuit In California

-In this article, we will go over the basics of how to file a civil lawsuit in California Superior Court (California’s general trial court) without an attorney.
+In this article, we will go over the basics of how to file a civil lawsuit without an attorney in California Superior Court (California's general trial court).
 As you will see, the basics of filing a lawsuit in California are not nearly as complicated as they first seem.
-If you do decide to move forward with your lawsuit, we highly recommend you purchase our California Civil Lawsuit Form Package which includes more detailed instructions, form templates, and samples.
+If you do decide to move forward with your lawsuit, we highly recommend you purchase our California Civil Lawsuit Guide, which includes more detailed instructions, form templates, and samples.